-Dehydration is a state of fluid deficit, or loss, in the body.
-It happens whenever more fluid is lost than is taken in.
+Dehydration is a state of fluid deficit, or loss, in the body that occurs whenever more fluid is lost than is taken in.
 Fluid can be lost from the body through bleeding, sweating, vomiting, urination, or diarrhea.

 - diarrhea or vomiting,

-- simply by not taking in enough fluid to meet the body's demands.
+- simply not taking in enough fluid to meet the body's demands.

-The symptoms of dehydration may be mild or severe.
-Symptoms associated with dehydration include:
+Symptoms of dehydration may be mild or severe.

 Symptoms of severe dehydration include: